hiiamboris/red-wiki/Draw-dialect.md

 **Syntax**

-    ellipse <center> <radius>
+    ellipse <top-left> <size>

-    <center> : coordinates of the ellipse's center (pair!).
+    <top-left> : coordinates of the ellipse's bounding box top-left point (pair!).
-    <radius> : radii of the ellipse (pair!).
+    <size>     : size of the bounding box (pair!).

 **Description**

-Draws an ellipse from the provided center and radii values.
-The second pair argument combines radius along X and radius along the Y axes using a pair! value.
+Draws an ellipse from the specified bounding box.
+The `size` argument represents the X and Y diameters of the ellipse.

-_Note_: `ellipse` provide a more compact way to specify an ellipse compared to `circle`.
+_Note_: `ellipse` provide a more compact and box-oriented way to specify a circle/ellipse compared to `circle` command.

 ## Arc